Peace Boat: The Ocean and Climate Youth Ambassador Programme

 A group of young leaders from states on the front line of climate change and marine degradation joined Peace Boat's 95th Global Voyage in Barcelona on September and October 2017 as a part of a new programme to highlight these crucial issues and build momentum for climate action and the Bonn 2017 UN Climate Change Conference (COP23).
-These young women and men between 19 and 26 years of age were from the regions of the Pacific Ocean, Indian Ocean and Caribbean.
+These young people between 19 and 26 years of age were from the regions of the Pacific Ocean, Indian Ocean and Caribbean.
 The Ocean and Climate Youth Ambassador Programme was an endorsed event of the COP23 in line with Fiji's vision for the COP23, as recognized by the COP23 Presidency Secretariat.
 In June and July 2018, the second edition of the programme took place from Stockholm to New York City.
 The third edition took place on May and June 2019 from Valletta to New York City.